FairwindsOps/gonogo/docs/quickstart.md

 ---
 meta:
   - name: description
-    content: Quickstart instructions to install GoNoGo.
+    content: "Quickstart instructions to install GoNoGo.
 GoNoGo depends on a bundle spec to run its validation.
-See documenation on creating the bundle spec for more details
+See documenation on creating the bundle spec for more details "
 ---
 # QuickStart